stanchanpsu/be-nice/README.md

-# Be Nice

 ![be-nice](artifacts/be-nice-1920x1080.jpg)

-Be Nice is a Google Home Action that will compliment you or anyone you want to compliment
+**Be Nice** is a Google Home Action that will compliment you or anyone you want to compliment

 ## Deployment